 Final Year Project

-Graduates can go into any IT career, from government and public sector, to fashion retailers and media.
+Graduates can go into any IT career, from government and public sector, to large IT organisations and media.
 Roles include software engineer, software developer, data scientist, cyber security analyst, DevOps engineer, and artificial Intelligence and automated operations engineer.

 Life at Roehampton

 At Roehampton, we can offer all new students the opportunity to live in accommodation on our beautiful parkland campus, including affordable and high-end options.